-Lowland fen can be highly sensitive to changes in the quality and quantity of water supply and its seasonal availability, all of which are likely to alter significantly under climate change.
-The direct impacts of changes to precipitation and temperature pose a severe threat to lowland fen habitat.
-Resilience to these impacts is currently compromised on many fens by existing pressures such as diffuse water pollution, atmospheric nitrogen deposition and the effects of drainage.
-Human responses to climate change, such as increased pressure on scarce water resources, may compound such pressures.
+Lowland fen is highly sensitive to changes in the quality and quantity of water supply and its seasonal availability, all of which are likely to alter significantly under climate change.
+The direct impacts of changes to precipitation and temperature pose a severe threat to lowland fen habitat and may in many cases be compounded by increasing demand for water leading to increased abstraction.